Stora Enso Oyj – Annual report – 31 December 2022

 The forest assets of Stora Enso are defined as standing growing trees, classified as biological assets, and related forest land.
 The biological assets of Stora Enso consist of standing trees to be used as raw material in pulp and mechanical wood production and as biofuels.

 Forest asset valuation is based on continuous operations and sustainable forest management, also taking into consideration environmental restrictions and other reservations.
 Biological assets are recognised and valued in accordance with the IAS 41 Agriculture standard at fair value and forest land assets are recognised in accordance with the IAS 16 Property, plant and equipment standard.
-Leased forest land assets are presented as part of right-of-use assets in Note 11 Intangible assets, property, plant and equipment, and right-of-use assets.
-The Group changed its valuation method related to Finnish forest asset valuation at the end of 2022 to correspond to the valuation method applied with Swedish forest assets, as explained in Note 1 Accounting principles.
+Leased forest land assets are presented as part of right-of-use assets in note 4.1 Intangible assets, property, plant and equipment and right-of-use assets.

 Nordic and plantation forest assets are classified as different classes of assets due to different nature, usage and characteristics of the assets.
 The main difference is the short-term growing cycle of 6–12 years in plantations versus the long-term growing cycle of 60-100 years in Nordic forests.
 There are also differences in regeneration methods, forest management, and the use of the assets for other purposes.

 Nordic forest assets include holdings in Sweden and Finland and plantation forest assets include holdings in China, Brazil and Uruguay.
 Accounting policies for the different class of forest assets are presented separately below.
 In addition the Group has minor forest asset holdings in Estonia and Romania through associate company Tornator.
-The Group has forest assets in its own subsidiaries in Sweden and China as well as in joint operations in Brazil and Uruguay, and in equity accounted investment in Finland.
-Stora Enso also ensures that the Group’s share of the valuation of forest holdings in equity accounted investments and joint operations are consistent with Group accounting policies.
+The Group has forest assets in its own subsidiaries in Sweden and China as well as in joint operations in Brazil and Uruguay, and in associate company in Finland.
+Stora Enso also ensures that the Group’s share of the valuation of forest holdings in associated companies and joint operations are consistent with Group accounting policies.
 At harvesting, biological assets are transferred to the inventory.

 Nordic forest assets